zchumager/RM-Configurator/README.md

 pip3 install -r requirements.txt

+Alternatively execute config.sh for linux or config.bat for windows to create a virtual env with all the dependencies already installed

 Python CLI Tool for retrieving network information of any Broadlink device like RM2, RM3 and RM4 IR/RF Hub
 .
 At present, the following devices are currently supported: